micahcantor/blog/content/blog/haskell-synthesis-ghc/index.md

 Due to this, integrating with HLS is an obvious next step for this tool, which would also make it available to a much wider userbase.
 That would require some refactoring of the code that interacts with GHC, but I also don't think the tool is mature or versatile enough yet to warrant integration with HLS.
 Still, this could serve as inspiration for future work along this line.

-Another extension would be to use what we recently learned about using the unifier to generalize the synthesis approach for other domains outside of transformer stacks.
+Another extension would be to use what we more recently learned about using the unifier to generalize the synthesis approach for other domains outside of transformer stacks.
 One idea we had was taking information about a type error from the compiler and using that to look in scope for functions to fix it.
 For example, if the compiler reports it expected type `String` and found type `Int`, we could look in scope for a suitable function to fix this (maybe `show` is the only option).

 There's also work to be done on the UX front: more research and experimentation should be done to determine the best ways for users to interact with the synthesis tools.
 For example, we want to answer questions such as what to do if there are multiple correct completions or the most ergonomic way for users to invoke the synthesis.